Thursday, September 24, 2009

 This view shows a good view of Bufflehead's leeboard, steering rods, and the width of the cockpit.

 The underside has several layers of fiberglass so that it can take the ground over rocks or even coral without damage.
+The inside is lined with Kevlar to protect against impacts.

 The park itself is stunningly beautiful, set on a wooded peninsula just north of Parry Sound.
 The park closes after Labor Day but they reopen it for John since this was the 12th year for the Paddle Rendezvous, so we had it all to ourselves.
 The weather was in the 60's and the water was still warm, but the insects were all gone.
 And the wildlife....
 While driving down the Trans Canada Highway, I looked up on a large rock outcropping and saw a black bear, sitting there watching the cars go by like it was no big deal.
 A deer came right into the campsites.
 And the chipmunks were so tame they would come right up on your lap and eat peanuts out of your hand.